Lemon cake with lemon curd

 Tips for Baking Bundt Cakes

-- Use a nonstick baking pan
+Use a nonstick baking pan like this one from Amazon.

 If you love baking Bundt cakes try these recipes for Candy Corn Bundt Cake, Mango Yogurt Bundt Cake, Chocolate and Wine Bundt Cake, and this Lemon Raspberry Sour Cream Bundt Cake from Melissa’s Southern Style Kitchen.